chkra/chkra/README.md

 ### Hi there 👋

-# Data Scientist, Innovation & Product Manager
+# AI enthusiast, Data Scientist, Innovation & Product Manager
 [![HitCount](http://hits.dwyl.com/chkra/chkra.svg)](http://hits.dwyl.com/chkra/chkra)

 ## 💬 About me
-I am a product and innovation manager with a strong data science background and over 10 years of experience in the data science domain.
-I am enthusiastic about business models that are slightly more complex then your brothers new pizza app, and care deeply about all challenges (ethical, social, political, technical, ...) that come with digital transformation.
-Feel free to get in touch if you are looking for feedback on your new business model idea - as long as it not yet another app :-)
+I am data scientis, GenAI nerd and Machien learning enthusiast with a strong background in innovation management and some years of experience in data projects of all kinds of business domains.
+I care for business models that are slightly more complex then your brothers new pizza app, and about all challenges (ethical, social, political, technical, ...) that come with digital transformation.
+Feel free to get in touch if you are looking for feedback on your new ai-related business model idea - as long as it not yet another app :-)

 ## 🔭 Skills
 - machine learning, esp. unsupervised learning, feature selection; AB testing
+- all things GenAI
+- no expert, but fan: all things MLOps
 - agile development
 - business model development
 - python data science programming

-## 🌱 Currently working on
-- <a href="https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world">Learning Flask</a>
-- <a href="https://gpt-index.readthedocs.io/en/latest/index.html">figuring out Llamas</a>
-- my garden

-## ⚡ Previously working on
-- <a href="fastgenomics.org">FASTGenomics</a>
-- <a href="https://azure.microsoft.com/de-de/services/cognitive-services">Azure Cognitive Services</a>
-- <a href="https://www.pinterest.de/gartenhausgmbh/gärtnern-auf-dem-balkon">my balcony</a>

 ## 📫 Contact
 <a href="https://www.linkedin.com/in/christina-kratsch/" target="_blank">